-Yes, in most cases, you will need some type of motorcycle-specific license to operate a Honda Grom.
-The Grom has an engine displacement of 125 cc, which is large enough to require a motorcycle license in most jurisdictions.
+Yes, in most cases, you will need a motorcycle-specific license to operate a Honda Grom.
+The Grom has an engine displacement of 125 cc, which is large enough to require a license in most states.

 That said, it’s still small enough that it may be classified differently from other motorcycles.
 For example, in my home state of Arkansas, a Honda Grom is classified as a “scooter,” which is in between a “moped” and a “motorcycle.”